7 ways to fix a corrupted SD card and recover files:

 Step 5.
 When you turn on the computer the next time, Windows will automatically install the latest driver for your SD card.

-#5.
-Format Corrupted SD Card
+4. Restore Corrupted SD Card by Formatting

 Disk formatting is the most commonly applied and effective way to fix most memory card issues.
 Know that formatting the card will erase data on the SD card.
 Therefore, we suggest you apply the SD card data recovery steps in advance.
 If you've formatted the corrupted SD card without backing up its data, you can still use EaseUS Data Recovery Wizard to recover data from the formatted SD card.